oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Here is a link to [some mocks](https://www.figma.com/file/lSYstyhrwf9whM29mFxc8E/Learner-Group?node-id=2%3A9680) for the learner group functionality:

-* This is the [full PRD](https://docs.google.com/document/u/1/d/1GMkU_Vxi7Y69ZI4gRfxLaDpX-sWfaMZsGQdXasdeELQ/edit) for learner groups.
+* Here is the [full PRD](https://docs.google.com/document/u/1/d/1GMkU_Vxi7Y69ZI4gRfxLaDpX-sWfaMZsGQdXasdeELQ/edit) for learner groups.
 Note that this GSoC project only covers **part of** the scope of this PRD – in particular, the following requirements are not in scope for this GSoC project:
 Allow learners to see the learning groups they are a part of in their learner dashboard. (would access directly via link for now)
 Allow learners to join by an “open link”.
 Allow facilitators to see statistical information about the group’s progress.